lucidsoftware/closure-typescript-example/README.md

 Then open a browser and go to `localhost:8000`.
 This loads the example in compiled mode.

-To switch between compiled and uncompiled, go to
+To switch between compiled and uncompiled:

 ```
 localhost:8000/index.html?compiled=1